-How Much Will it Cost?
+How Much Will It Cost?

-The program costs for Kashmir 2018 is \$3150 per participant (excluding travel costs such as airfare, visa, travel insurance and inoculations).
+The program costs for Kashmir 2018 is \$3,150 per participant (excluding travel costs such as airfare, visa, travel insurance and inoculations).
 You may choose to pay for a part of this, while seeking community support for the rest.
 About half of the fee covers your personal food, lodging and travel expenses.
-The program fees include \$500 for the project and \$500 towards subsidizing our Kashmiri and Indian delegates, plus about \$500 that covers other program costs such as the Town Hall, gifts for NGOs we visit, communications expenses, travel costs for the two trip leaders, etc. Since this is a service project, it is legitimate to fundraise for the entire program costs.
+The program fees also include \$500 for the project; \$500 toward subsidizing our delegates' cost from Kashmir and other parts of India; plus, about \$500 that covers other program costs such as the Town Hall, gifts for the NGOs we will visit, communications expenses and travel expenses for the two trip leaders.
+Since this is a service project, it is legitimate to fundraise for the entire program costs.